LucasJMO/E6Plus/classes/Unfinished/Diploconvoker.md

 **Legion**: At 5th level, when casting a Summon Monster/Nature’s Ally/Undead spell, you summon an additional creature from a lower level list.
 For example a Diploconvoker casting Summon Undead 3 could select to summon a Ghoul from the 3rd level list, and an Owlbear Skeleton from the 2nd level list.

 **Minor Planar Ally**(Su): Once per week, a diploconvoker may perform a ten minute long ritual to call one elemental or outsider with no more than 4 HD.
-This ability functions like th espell Lesser Planar Ally, except that no gp payment is needed.
+This ability functions like the spell Lesser Planar Ally, except that no gp payment is needed.

 ## Diploconvoker Spell List
 Level | Spells Known